kpion/point1/readme.md

 Can be used as a boilerplate for very simple sites, where you have "common" things you want to share across and/or you want friendly URLs like example.com/about or example.com/action/param

-For a more feature rich version see https://github.com/kpion/point2

 `index.php` file is the front controller, all the other files are just for illustration purposes.